ryee752/CS131FA24ElectricVehicles/scripts/README.md

 The parameters are the input file and the output file.<br />
 Ex: sh cafv_standardize.sh Electric_Vehicle_Population_Data_ER_NO_ZEROS.csv Electric_Vehicle_Population_Data_cleaned_cafv.csv
 ## msrp_zero_clean.sh
-This script replaces rows with an base msrp of 0 with the median base msrp of all cars. <br />
+This script replaces rows with a base MSRP of 0 with the average base MSRP of cars of the same make.
+If the average MSRP is 0, the base MSRP is replaced with the median base MSRP of all cars. <br />
 The parameters are the input file and the output file.<br />
 Ex: sh msrp_zero_clean.sh Electric_Vehicle_Population_Data_cleaned_cafv.csv Electric_Vehicle_Population_Data_cleaned_msrp.csv
 ## hybrid_battery_standardize.sh